-Small grains have long played an important role in Maine agriculture, and their value is increasing with new markets for a greater variety of grains, pulses, and oilseeds.
-Here you will find information on growing these field crops for feed, food, and energy.
+Small grains play an important role in Maine agriculture, and their value is increasing with new markets for a greater variety of grains, pulses, and oilseeds.
+Here you will find information on growing these field crops for feed, food, beverages, and energy.

-Our Maine Grain Conference is held annually in late winter and features topics related to production, processing, and local use of food and feed grains, with expert speakers from around the region.
-Recordings of talks from the 2018 conference that had to be cancelled can be found by clicking the above “Fact Sheets, Videos, and Research Reports” link.
-Check back in early 2019 for information about the 2019 Maine Grain Conference.
+Our Maine Grain Conference is held annually in late winter.
+The conference features topics related to production, processing, and local use of food, beverage and feed grains, with expert speakers from around the region.

 The Northeast (U.S.) and Eastern (Canada) Organic Grain Network, NEEOGRAIN, was established in 2017 in collaboration with the Atlantic Canadian Organic Regional Network to increase communication among commercial organic grain farmers, buyers, and advisors in our broad region.
 If you are interested in signing up for the NEEOGRAIN email forum (“listserv”), send an email to Ellen Mallory at firstname.lastname@example.org.